Published: 15 Dec 2025 | Reading Time: 8 min read

 The algorithm doesn't need any additional memory or auxiliary data structures for sorting.
 Since it sorts the array in place by swapping elements, it has a space complexity of O(1), which is beneficial in memory-constrained systems.

 The Selection Sort Algorithm is a good choice for a small dataset in which the inefficiencies of the algorithm in terms of the number of comparisons and swaps do not affect the performance significantly.
-If a case is that simplicity and a low memory usage are more important than the speed, then this algorithm is a proper one.
+If simplicity and low memory usage are more important than speed, then this algorithm is a proper one.

 Selection Sort always makes the same number of comparisons regardless of the initial order of elements.
 Therefore, its operation is predictable and can be easily accounted for, which is particularly great for real-time systems that require a consistent execution time.

-Selection Sort, as compared to other simple sorting algorithms like Bubble Sort, executes less swaps, thus, it lessens the impact of the system where writing to memory or storage is costly, e.g., flash memory or EEPROM.
+Selection Sort, as compared to other simple sorting algorithms like Bubble Sort, executes fewer swaps, thus lessening the impact on systems where writing to memory or storage is costly, e.g., flash memory or EEPROM.

 While the algorithm for selection sort has its advantages, it also comes with certain drawbacks that make it less suitable for other situations.
 Here are some of the key disadvantages of using this sorting algorithm: